pietromichelini/quality-of-life-data-app/README.md

 (The data displayed is fetched from [Teleport.org](https://developers.teleport.org/api/)'s free API)

-⚠️ ATTENTION: The site [Teleport.org](https://developers.teleport.org/api/) is currently not working as it should and as a consequence neither is [Move Informer](https://rainbow-churros-a483c4.netlify.app/) (July 3rd 2022).
+⚠️ ATTENTION: Unfortunately [Teleport.org](https://developers.teleport.org/api/)'s website is currently not able to display the city data, and as a result neither is [Move Informer](https://rainbow-churros-a483c4.netlify.app/) (July 3rd 2022).

 ### Built With